thommcgrath/Beacon/docs/contributing/newbieguide/index.markdown

 Click the same current branch pulldown menu a second time and choose **Choose a branch to merge into Master**{:.ui-keyword}.

-Navigate to the main GitHub Desktop screen and press the **Push Upstream** button.
+Navigate to the main GitHub Desktop screen and press the **Push Origin** button.

 Navigate to Beacon's Github page and locate **Pull Request**{:.ui-keyword} button.